mciocchi/atomic_d6/README.md

 GMs assign an appropriate Feat Level to the chosen defense and apply it to the attacker’s calculation.

 ---

+### Adding Feats to the Character Sheet

+Characters in Atomic D6 are allowed to attempt any Feat, not just those written down on their character sheet.

+The Feat list is meant as a quick reference for the GM and the players, so that they don't have to keep pausing the game to make rulings to ascertain how many dice to roll.

+For instance: After fighting bandits, Kaelion captures one alive, and he wants to question the prisoner to determine the location of their hideout.

+The GM rules that this is a new Feat called "Interrogation" and grants him a Half Bonus under the rationale that a Prince would have prior experience questioning subordinates and sorting out truth from lies.

+Kaelion adds Interrogation to his list of Feats, with a Half Bonus.
+This way he doesn't have to wait for a GM ruling every time he uses this Feat in the future.

+There is no limit on the number of Feats that can be added to the Character Sheet this way.

 Example Feats by Approximate Character Level
 ----------------------------------------------------